darkconsole/avorion-turret-editor/README.md

 ## Upgrade Options

 * Heat Sinks - Reduces the heat generated per shot, and increases the cooldown speed.
-* Capacitors - Reduces the base power requirement of a turret.
+* Radiators - Increase the amount of heat a turret can absorb before overheating.
-* Transformers - Reduces the rate the energy use climbs.
 * Ammunition / Power Amps - Increase the flat damage of the turret.
 * Drive Motors - Increase how fast the turret can turn.
 * Barrel / Lenses - Increase the range a turret can hit at.